Snowflake-Labs/sfquickstarts/site/sfguides/src/cdc_data_from_postgres_to_snowflake/cdc_data_from_postgres_to_snowflake.md

 In this section, we will ingest new transaction data from PostgreSQL into Snowflake.

 ### Ingest New Data
-Navigate back to your PostgreSQL console and run the following SQL command to create a stored procedure that inserts 1000 new records into the `transactions` table:
+Navigate back to your PostgreSQL console and run the following SQL command to create a stored procedure that inserts 1000 new records into the `transactions` every minute table:
 ```
 CREATE OR REPLACE PROCEDURE insert_transactions()
 LANGUAGE plpgsql